0xAliHn/kotlin-for-android-developers/construction_methods_and_function_parameters.md

 toast("Hello", "MyTag", Toast.LENGTH_SHORT)
 ```

-And even other options, because you can use the parameter name to call, which means that you can pass the value of the parameters before the name of the parameters you want to pass:
+And there is even another option, because named arguments can be used, which means you can
+write the name of the argument preceding the value to specify which one you want:

 ```kotlin
 toast(message = "Hello", length = Toast.LENGTH_SHORT)
 ```

 >Tip: String template
->> You can use template expressions directly in String.
-It can help you to simply write complex strings on static values and variables.
-In the above example, I used "[$className] $message".
+>> You can use template expressions directly in your strings.
+This will make it easy to
+write complex strings based on static and variable parts.
+In the previous example, I used "[$className] $message".

->> As you can see, any time you use a `$` sign can insert an expression.
-If this expression is a bit complicated, you need to use a pair of braces to enclose: "Your name is ${user.name}".
+>> As you can see, anytime you want to add an expression, you need to use the `$` symbol.
+If
+the expression is a bit more complex, you’ll need to add a couple of brackets:`"Your name
+is ${user.name}"`